Samoyed dog: History

-The progenitor of the Samoyeds was the Nenets Herding Laika, a reindeer herding spitz commonly used throughout northern Siberia, especially the Nenets people who were pejoratively referred to as Samoyeds at that time.
+The progenitor of the Samoyeds was the Nenets Herding Laika, a reindeer herding spitz commonly used throughout the Arctic, especially the Nenets people, who were pejoratively referred to as Samoyeds at that time.
 DNA evidence confirms that Samoyeds are a basal breed that predates the emergence of the modern breeds in the 19th century.
-A genomic study of two dog specimens that are nearly 100 years old and obtained from the Nenets people on the Yamal Peninsula found that these are related to two specimens dated 2,000 years old and 850 years old, which suggests continuity of the lineage in this region.
-The two 100 year old dogs were closely related with the Samoyed breed, which indicates that the ancient arctic lineage lives on in the modern Samoyed dog.
+A genomic study of two dog specimens nearly 100 years old obtained from the Nenets people on the Yamal Peninsula found that these are related to two specimens dated 2,000 years old and 850 years old, which suggests continuity of the lineage in this region.
+The two 100-year-old dogs were closely related with the Samoyed breed, which indicates that the ancient Arctic lineage lives on in the modern Samoyed dog.